oktadev/okta-blog/_source/_posts/2022-01-24-okta-cli-completion.md

 ### Help is on the way!

 Getting more detailed help information is easier too!
 The autocompletion context menu helps you navigate to the help output for a command.
-And yup, you can get help about `help` command.
+And yup, you can get help about the `help` command.
 Pretty meta, right?

 {% img blog/okta-cli-completion/help-commands.jpg alt:"Okta CLI help context" width:"800" %}{: .center-image }